gusmiller/MVC-Techie/README.md

 Do not hesitate in contacting me, Gustavo Miller - gustavo.miller@miller-hs.com.

-You may find the application at: [https://github.com/gusmiller/MVC-Techie](https://github.com/gusmiller/MVC-Techie)
+You may find the application at: [https://github.com/gusmiller/MVC-Techie](https://github.com/gusmiller/MVC-Techie) You may find the application at: [https://github.com/gusmiller/MVC-Techie](https://github.com/gusmiller/MVC-Techie)

+For security reasons, I have not included the URL of the application, as ANYONE can register into the Blog.
+I cannot control if people might be entering unacceptable, unhealthy or prejudical messages.
+To avoid embarrasements or abuse, the URL is not available.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>